ylabonte/ps4-wake/README.md

         use specified user credential (needed by wake and login).
       -l, --login
         login to the device.
+      -p, --passcode
+        use passcode when login (must be used with login option).
       -B, --broadcast
         Send broadcasts.
       -L, --local-port <port address>